-Further investment in tourism infrastructure and the development of the lake will follow in the coming years.
+Further investments in the tourism infrastructure and the development of the lake will follow in the coming years.

-Lake Bergheide was created by flooding the former Klettwitz-Nord lignite mine, a process which was completed in 2014.
+Bergheider See was created until 2014 by flooding the former Klettwitz-Nord open-cast lignite mine.

 Facts and figures

 - Size of the lake: 327 ha